You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 - owners of multiple properties

-Where do you get the addresses and contact information for these types of real estate sellers?
+Where do you get these real estate sellers’ addresses and contact information?

 You can use two methods: one is more straightforward, and the other means more work, more significant time investment, and less competition.